How to become a judge, how much do they charge and how are judges appointed?

 High Courts

 We have two of these courts in the Czech Republic, located in Prague and Olomouc, and they act as a bridge between the regional courts and the Supreme Court.
 The High Courts deal mainly with appeals against decisions of regional courts.
-If someone is not satisfied with the decision of a regional court, they can appeal to the Supreme Court.
+If someone is not satisfied with the decision of a regional court, he or she can appeal to the Supreme Court.
 The Supreme Court will review the case.

 County courts